tchen01/tchen01.github.io/thoughts/index.md

 % Thoughts

 This is a collection of some thoughts from my experience in academia.
-A lot of what's written here has probably been said before.
+A lot of what's written here has probably been said before in one way or another.

 ## [Reproducibility, Inclusivity, and Open Science](./reproducibility.html)